 Current Status of progress

-After researching about various SDN controllers, few suitable SDN controllers were selected for building an virtual environment on the emulation software.
+After researching about various SDN controllers, few suitable SDN controllers were selected for building a virtual environment on the emulation software.
 These SDN controllers were Open Network Operating System (ONOS), OpenDayLight (ODL) and Ryu.
 Similarly, to create the network with network elements, two emulation software are selected, namely, Mininet and GNS3.

 Installation